uonline/uonline/README.md

 12. Add an admin.
 Navigate to `http://your_project_url/add-admin.php` and do the thing.
 13. And the last.
 To make it even faster, install the Twig extension.
 In Debian, you will need package `php5-dev`.
 Install it, chdir to `vendor/twig/twig/ext/twig` and [build, install and activate](http://twig.sensiolabs.org/doc/intro.html#installing-the-c-extension) the extension.
 Turn caching on in keyring.
 Here we go.
 14. And...
 If you want to see code coverage reports, install xdebug (package `php5-xdebug` in Debian).

+If you experience problems, try to run `make diagnose` to diagnose the most common problems.

+To correctly update uonline, run `make deploy`.
+To update Composer, run `php composer.phar selfupdate`.
+To update third-party libraries, run `php composer.phar update`.